Tangible identity elements refer to the visible aspects of self and others.

-Flight crews interact with the aircraft’s automated flight system.
-Typically, before take-off, the more junior First Officer will enter the aircraft performance data and the flight plan data into the computer.
-It is then standard procedure for the Captain to check the data entered.
-Recently, Captains report that younger First Officers tend to be less diligent about monitoring the accuracy of their typing actions.
-When the Captain points out an error in the data input, the First Officer will simply correct the wrong input.
+Flight crews interact with the aircraft's automated flight system.
+Before take-off, the junior First Officer will typically enter the aircraft performance and flight plan data into the computer.
+It is then the standard procedure for the Captain to check the data entered.
+Recently, Captains reported that younger First Officers tend to be less diligent about monitoring the accuracy of their typing actions.; e.g. when the Captain points out an error in the data input, the First Officer will simply correct the wrong input.

-The above interaction has been labelled as an illustration of the ‘undo generation’: individuals that grew up with the technology that provides sufficient flexibility to ‘undo’ incorrect inputs or actions.
-This mindset is subconsciously transferred over to the interaction with an aircraft computer, without perhaps full appreciation of the potential repercussions of wrong inputs.
-Differences in perceptions, outlooks, attitudes, and experience among team members belonging to different age-defined generations can therefore produce ‘tensions’ with possible implications for outcomes, such as flight safety.
+The above interaction has been labelled as an illustration of the 'undo generation': individuals that grew up with the technology that provides sufficient flexibility to 'undo' incorrect inputs or actions.
+This mindset is subconsciously transferred over to the interaction with an aircraft computer without perhaps fully appreciating the potential repercussions of wrong inputs.
+Differences in perceptions, outlooks, attitudes, and experiences among team members of different generations can produce 'tensions' with possible implications for outcomes, such as flight safety.